iwytsang/Credit_Risk_Analysis/README.md

 ## Summary
-I would recommend using the Ensemble method with the Easy Ensemble AdaBoost Classifier because the results show that out of all the methods above, it has the highest accuracy score of 0.932, which means from all the predictions of true positive, 93.2% and highest recall score of 94%.
+I would recommend using the Ensemble method with the Easy Ensemble AdaBoost Classifier because the results show that out of all the methods above, it has the highest accuracy score of 0.932, which means from all the predictions of true positive, false positive, true negative and false negative, we have predicted 93.2% of them correctly.
+It also has the highest recall score of 94% of all the methods above.